pasqualescalise/PLe0COM/README.md

 + PEP8 compliant (except E501)
 + ARM ABI compliant (circa, since we can return multiple values)
 + An AST interpreter
++ No C runtime: entry/print/read are all custom implemented in assembly

 ## Dependencies

 The code generated should work on CPU that supports ARMv6, like any Raspberry PI

+NOTE: we don't actually use `gcc` to compile, we just use `as` to assemble the assembly files and `ld` to link them

 ### On non-ARM Linux machines